Kiran Imran Dar

 Kiran Imran Dar is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously she was a member of the National Assembly from April 2015 to May 2018 and a member of the Provincial Assembly of the Punjab from 2008 to 2015.

+She is the younger sister of Nasir Hussain Dar, a member of the Azad Kashmir Legislative Assembly.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seats for women in the 2008 Pakistani general election.

 She was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N on a reserved seats for women in the 2013 Pakistani general election.

 She was elected to the National Assembly of Pakistan as a candidate of PML-N on a reserved seats for women from Punjab in April 2015 following the resignation of Ayesha Raza Farooq.

 She was re-elected to the National Assembly as a candidate of PML-N on a seat reserved for women from Punjab in the 2018 Pakistani general election.